In Plain Sight: Providing Connectivity from Inside a Cactus

 But these aren’t just steel giants.

-The materials that cover the stealth antennas, like paint or faux-leaves, must be radio frequency-friendly.
-Stealth antennas designed to look like church steeples or water towers are mostly made of fiberglass.
+The materials that cover the camouflage antennas, like paint or faux-leaves, must be radio frequency-friendly.
+Camouflage antennas designed to look like church steeples or water towers are mostly made of fiberglass.
 This lets the signal from the antennas penetrate through the casing.

-These stealth deployments are just one of the many unique ways we provide coverage to our customers.
+These camouflage deployments are just one of the many unique ways we provide coverage to our customers.
 So take a look outside, your connection may be closer than you think—hidden in plain sight!

 Scott September - AT&T Real Estate and Construction